ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr.md

 1. Start cluster.

-   On *NODE1*, run the following commands.
+   On NODE1, run the following commands.

-   Start the cluster:
+   Start the cluster.

    ```sh
    pcs cluster start --all
    ```
    {: pre}

-   Check the status of the cluster:
+   Check the status of the cluster.

    ```sh
    pcs status --full